organix/uFork/ufork-wasm/awp.md

 ### Transports

-The transport is responsible for authenticating remote parties based on the public and private keys provided, and encrypting frame traffic.
-Network addresses are used solely for routing, and are not relied upon for security.
+The transport is responsible for providing secure connections.
+This includes authenticating remote parties and encrypting frame traffic.
+Note that network addresses are used solely for routing, and should not be relied upon for security.

 Underlying transports provide an interface made up of two requestor factories (see https://github.com/douglascrockford/parseq), `connect` and `listen`.